Ways to keep learning when you are unable to have driving lessons

 Driving lesson advice during Covid-19 lockdown

-Driving tests have been suspended and anyone who had their test cancelled will be automatically contacted to book a new date for their test, when they resume, by the DVSA.
+Driving tests were suspended and anyone who had their test cancelled will be automatically contacted to book a new date for their test by the DVSA.
+They started contacting people on 22nd July and it is likely to take until early/mid-August before they have contacted everyone.
+Keep checking your emails, including your junk/spam folder.
 If you are classed as a key worker you can apply for an emergency driving test.
 If you are a key worker with an emergency test booked expect to show proof of your test and key worker status to your driving instructor and to agree to additional risk assessment question and hygiene procedures before lessons.

-General driving lessons restart on 4th July 2020.
-This will also mean that family members will be able to supervise private driving lesson practice.
+General driving lessons restarted on 4th July 2020 in most areas of England with variations in Wales and Scotland.
+This means that family members will now be able to supervise private driving lesson practice.
 See our article on parents giving driving lessons for our tips and advice for a stress-free experience.

 Choose one or both of our FREE tools to help you become a more confident driver